-The edWeb PLC communities and the webinars work together.
-They've presented 23 webinars so far in just over 2 years.
+The edWeb professional learning communities (PLCs) and the webinars work together.
+They've presented 23 webinars so far in just over two years.
 The webinars provide an opportunity to see inside the classrooms and how the resources work.

-To reach teachers across the state to get participation in the program and to encourage engagement, they use every communication channel they can think of: - Word of mouth - Announcements in the GaDOE newsletter - Emails to teachers in the state - Emails to department chairs to ask their teachers to sign up - Social media messages daily - Attending as many Georgia state conferences as possible To get participation and engagement, they make PLCs on edWeb and webinars as condensed and informative and relevant as possible.
-They always try to make the program easy and accessible. - Teachers are busy, so the webinar recordings make it convenient.
+To reach teachers across the state to get participation in the program and to encourage engagement, they use every communication channel they can think of:

+- Word of mouth

+- Announcements in the GaDOE newsletter

+- Emails to teachers in the state

+- Emails to department chairs to ask their teachers to sign up

+- Social media messages daily

+- Attending as many Georgia state conferences as possible

+To boost participation and engagement, they make PLCs on edWeb and webinars as condensed, informative, and relevant as possible.
+They always try to make the program easy and accessible.

+- Teachers are busy, so the webinar recordings make it convenient.
 It provides pajama PD.
 Teachers can watch webinars on the weekend while they have their coffee.
 The viewership of the recordings after the fact is enormous. - In the edWeb communities, they are constantly adding resources, asking questions, and starting conversations.
 A virtual specialist can start a community discussion, but members can, too.
 The community is a great forum for teachers to ask questions and get answers. - The leadership community has been invaluable.
 Heather, who leads that community said, "I'm not an expert so it's been so helpful to reach other experts.
 A lot of the administrators in the state may not have a social studies background, so I can provide support for them."

-The virtual specialists receive a little bit of compensation, but it was clear from the presentation and the joy they all had in talking about the success of the program, that it's a true labor of love.
+The virtual specialists receive a little bit of compensation, but it was clear from the presentation and the joy they all had in talking about the success of the program that it's a true labor of love.
 As one virtual specialist said, "We love our jobs and the chance to connect with teachers."
 Joy and JoAnn are always looking for special opportunities for their virtual specialists, like presenting at conferences.

 The virtual specialists provided their reflections on lessons learned and the benefits from their online professional learning program, now in its third year.

+"The feedback comes in and they say 'I love how you're doing this' and they're taking the information back to their classrooms and you realize you really are making a difference."

+Jennifer Zoumberis

+Virtual Learning Specialist,

+GaDOE

-Heather: The lesson I've learned about being a virtual specialist is to be meaningfully informed and connected.
+"The reason I chose edWeb is not just because we can create communities, but also manage who joins the community...When we get our teachers on edWeb, edWeb gives them access to hundreds of other communities about things they're interested in...It puts them into our communities for Georgia, but it also offers them communities for professional development on their own, which is particularly valuable for smaller districts that don't have access to this kind of PD." - Joy Hatcher Heather: The lesson I've learned about being a virtual specialist is to be meaningfully informed and connected.

 Jennifer: It was new and you're nervous so it's challenging, but then the feedback comes in and they say "I love how you're doing this" and they're taking the information back to their classrooms and you realize you really are making a difference.
 Their feedback helps tweak the webinars to provide what teachers want and need.
-"The feedback comes in and they say 'I love how you're doing this' and they're taking the information back to their classrooms and you realize you really are making a difference."
-Jennifer Zoumberis Virtual Learning Specialist, GaDOE